This tutorial shows how to debug your embedded STM32 projects using ST-Link hardware debugger, OpenOCD and Visual Studio with VisualGDB.

 - Select “Create New Project” on the first wizard page:

 - On the toolchain selection page select “arm-eabi”.
 If you don’t have the arm-eabi toolchain installed, VisualGDB will install it automatically.
-Click “download support for more devices” and select “STM32 devices”.
-Finally, select your device from the list:
+Then select your device from the list:

 - On the next page confirm the “Blinking LED” sample by pressing “next”: